panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 When invoking the function with a string argument like `greetObject('Eric')`, as expected, the function returns an object `{ message: 'Hello, Eric!' }`.

-However, when invoking the function with no arguments &mdash; `greetObject()` &mdash; the function returns `null`, which means a missing object.
+However, when invoking the function with no arguments &mdash; `greetObject()` &mdash; the function returns `null`.
 Returning `null` is reasonable because `who` parameter has no value, and the greeting object cannot be created.

 ## 2. How to check for *null*